colleenxm/Enhanced_Pacman/PROPOSAL.md

 # Project Proposal
 ## Brief Overview
-I will create a cartoonifier application that takes a picture of a face and draws a cartoon/painting from it, which can be saved as a .jpeg image file.
+I plan on creating an enhanced version of the Pacman game - I'll start by writing the game from scratch and will add extra features.

 ## (Anticipated) Steps
+### Basic Game
+I plan to start by creating a basic version of Pacman (with ghosts, food objects, and the Pacman).
+Below are the rough steps I plan to follow.
+1. Create classes for Pacman and Pacman's food objecets.
+2. Set up the game board.
+3. Write code for Pacman to be able to eat the food objects.
+Keep track of the score.
+4. Create a class for the ghosts.
+5. Add the ghosts to the game - the logic behind the ghosts should probably be relatively similar to that behind the Pacman.
+I'll consider having both the Pacman and the ghosts be subclasses of another class (Predator), but I'm not sure whether this is the best design choice.

-### Inputting Data
+### Extra Features
-I will allow the user to choose how he/she will input the picture used to draw the cartoon.
-Below are the options:
+#### Sound
+I'll add an introduction panel that plays music.
+I'll play some sort of music while the game is in progress and will add additional sound effects when something happens - when the Pacman eats something or when the ghost eats the Pacman.

+#### Images
+Instead of using simple spheres to represent the ghosts or the Pacman, I'll allow the user to be able to input images of his/her choice.
+There will be a panel after the intro panel that prompts the user to take a selfie using the webcam.
+Next, the user will have the option of retaking the photo or assigning the face in the photo as an avatar representing either a ghost or the Pacman.

-* via webcam - I will adapt OpenFramework's video grabber example (https://github.com/openframeworks/openFrameworks/tree/master/examples/video/videoGrabberExample) to take a picture of the user.
+I will adapt OpenFramework's video grabber example (https://github.com/openframeworks/openFrameworks/tree/master/examples/video/videoGrabberExample) to access the webcam and take a picture of the user.
+I plan to use the OpenCV image recognition library (https://opencv.org/) and, in particular, its facial detection algorithm (Cascade Classifier) to detect whether a face even exists in the given image before proceeding to the next steps.
+If a face is not found, a textbox will prompt the user to input another image.

+## Possible New Features
+Below are the features I may or may not implement.
+Note that because I'm not sure how long the steps above will take nor how difficult they'll be, I can't guarantee that I'll have time to implement any of the features below.

+### Other input options
+I'll add to my UI to allow the user to choose from multiple different image input methods.
+Below are the other 2 (besides the webcam):
 * via image upload - I'll create a simple interface to allow the user to choose to upload an image from his/her file system.
 If I have time, I'll add an option to crop the picture or zoom in/out as the user sees fit.
 * via internet - I'll create a simple interface to allow the user to paste an image address from the web (ex: of a celebrity) if time permits.
-In all three cases, I plan to use the OpenCV image recognition library (https://opencv.org/) and, in particular, its facial detection algorithm (Cascade Classifier) to detect whether a face even exists in the given image before proceeding to the next steps.
-If a face is not found, a textbox will prompt the user to input another image.

-Note that if multiple faces appear, the app will ask the user to select one face to cartoonify.

-### Cartoonifying the Image
-I'll use Cascade Classifier to carve out a square enclosing the face.
-Next, I'll average together blocks of pixels (possibly squares of 10x10 pixels) to blur the face and make it seem more airbrushed.
-I'll also enhance edges and redraw them in black and blur flatter regions, which I'll detect by analyzing changes in color between regions, to make the face appear more cartoonish.

-I'll use a data set of normal faces to calculate the average size of facial features (eyes, nose, lips, eyebrows, etc) and use these averages to modify the image as specified below:
-* If the size of a feature is bigger than the average size of that facial feature, it will be stretched by a factor proportional to how much bigger it is than the average size.
-* If the size of a feature is smaller than the average size of that facial feature, it will be shrunken by a factor proportional to how much smaller it is than the average size.

-After cartoonifying the face, I'll paste it back into the original image.

-There will be an option to save the image as a .jpeg file.

-## Extra Features
-Below are the extra features I may or may not implement.
-Note that because I'm not sure how long the steps above will take nor how difficult they'll be, I can't guarantee that I'll have time to implement any of the features below.

-### Multiple Modes
-If time permits, I'll create multiple modes for cartoonifying the face.
-Below are the modes:
-* default mode - This mode just cartoonifies the face as specified above.
-* caricature mode - This mode creates a caricature from the user's face.
-Note that this is probably the hardest mode and the one I doubt I'll finish.
-* evil mode - This mode is very similar to the default mode but modifies the image so the face will look more "evil."

-Note that each mode only accepts an unadulterated image, so a caricature cannot be created from, say, a cartoon image and vica versa.

-### Social Media
-I'll use OpenFrameworks to create a pop-up window prompting the user to share the created image on Twitter, Facebook, or Instagram.

 ## Libraries Used